The Easy Stuff

 This can also achieved by pressing (Ctrl) and rotating the mouse wheel to increase or decrease text size.

-On each page on this site we have included a set of choices to include text scaling, inverted colours mode, high contrast mode and an experimental dyslexic font mode, which should make reading easier for a wide range of individuals.
+On each page on this site you can increase the text size or turn the page in to high contrast mode which should make reading easier for a wide range of individuals.

 The Technical Stuff